schoolofdevops/kubernetes-labguide/chapters/vote-persistent-volumes.md

 Result app which connects with the db looses the connection and ceases to work after db is redeployed.
 This is a bug in the application.
 However, to do a quick fix, redeploy result app as

 ```
-kubectl scale deploy result --replicas=0
-kubectl scale deploy result --replicas=2
+kubectl rollout restart deploy result

 ```

 This would recreate the pods for result app and you should see it working again.

 #### Summary